apapamarkou/appimage-integrator/README.md

 ## How It Works

 Appimage Integrator is a lightweight, user-scoped autostart service that runs in the background.
 It continuously monitors the Applications folder for any changes.
-When an AppImage is added or removed, the service automatically updates the integration, ensuring your application menus and launchers are always up-to-date.
+When an AppImage is added or removed, the service takes action, ensuring your application menus and launchers are always up-to-date.

 No more manual editing of `.desktop` files or searching for icons.
 Appimage Integrator handles everything for you!